 - Have you recently traveled to areas where plague is common?

-- Have you recently handled wild animals or cats?
+- Have you recently handled wild animals or pet cats?

-- Are you aware of having been bitten by fleas?
+- Are you aware of being bitten by fleas?

 - Have your symptoms been continuous or occasional?

 - How severe are your symptoms?